-Between 2018 and 2022 the EIB invested €411 million in research, development and innovation related to the ocean.
-These investments have mainly gone to help traditional blue economy industries, such as seafood and shipping, transition towards more sustainable operating methods.
+Between 2019 and 2023, the EIB invested $\in$ 366 million in research, development and innovation related to the ocean.
+These investments have mainly gone to help traditional blue economy industries like seafood and shipping transition towards more sustainable operating methods.